July-20, Version: 1.7-8.0

 This guide will help you check for common problems that cause the log ” Encountered unexpected error while waiting for ” to appear.
-It’s important to understand the issues related to the log, so to get started, read the general overview on common issues and tips related to the Elasticsearch concepts: plugin.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: plugin.

 A plugin is used to enhance the core functionalities of Elasticsearch.
 Elasticsearch provides some core plugins as a part of their release installation.
 In addition to those core plugins, it is possible to write your own custom plugins as well.
 There are several community plugins available on GitHub for various use cases.

 Get all of the instructions for the plugin:

 Installing the S3 plugin for storing Elasticsearch snapshots on S3: